Counting Lines with Vinberg's algorithm: Introduction

 \subsection{Common notation and conventions}

 We work over the field $\C$.
 Every elliptic fibration is assumed to have a section.
 Otherwise, we speak of a genus-one fibration (\ie, a base-point free elliptic pencil).

+The N\'{e}ron-Severi group (\resp.
+Picard number) of the surface~$X$ is denoted by $\NS(X)$ (\resp. $\rho(X)$).
+By an abuse of the language, a \emph{line} in the minimal resolution of singularities $X\to X_{2d}$ of a quasi-polarized $K3$-surface $X_{2d}\subset\Cp{d+1}$ is the strict transform of a straight line in~$X_{2d}$.

+When working with $K3$-surfaces, it is common to assume that $\NS(X)$ is the ``minimal'' lattice containing all relevant information, which, in our case, consists of the quasi-polarization, lines, and, occasionally, exceptional divisors (\ie, smooth rational curves contracted in~$X_{2d}$.
+Therefore, we adopt the following convention.

+\convention We say that the lattice $\NS(X)$ is \emph{\qgen by lines} (\resp. lines and exceptional divisors) if it is a finite index extension of its sublattice generated by the classes of lines (\resp. lines and exceptional divisors) on~$X$ \emph{and the quasi-polarization~$\hp$}.
+This convention applies as well to abstract polarized hyperbolic lattices (with a distinguished Weyl chamber if only lines are to be considered), see \autoref{s.polarized} and~\eqref{eq-def-Fano} for the definition of lines in this case.
+In the case of special octics (\cf. Theorems~\ref{th.hyperelliptic},~\ref{th.octics}), apart from~$h$, the distinguished $3$-isotropic class is also added automatically, as part of the convention, to the generating set. \endconvention

-As in \cite{degt:lines}, we use the following notation for common integral lattices: \roster* \item $\bA_p$, $p\ge1$, $\bD_q$, $q\ge4$, $\bE_6$, $\bE_7$, $\bE_8$ are the \emph{positive definite} root lattices generated by the indecomposable root systems of the same name (see~\cite{Bourbaki:Lie}); \item $[a]:=\Z u$ is the lattice of rank~$1$ given by the condition $u^2=a$; \item $[a,b,c]:=\Z u+\Z v$, $u^2=a$, $u\cdot v=b$, $v^2=c$, is a lattice of rank~$2$; when it is positive definite, we assume that $0<a\le c$ and $0\le2b\le a$: then, $u$ is a shortest vector, $v$ is a next shortest one, and the triple $(a,b,c)$ is unique; \item $\bU:=[0,1,0]$ is the unimodular even lattice of rank~$2$; \item $L(n)$, denotes the lattice obtained by the scaling of a given lattice~$L$ by a fixed integer $n\in\Z$; \item $L\dual:=\Hom(L,\Z)$ denotes the dual group; if $L$ is nondegenerate, there is a natural inclusion $L\dual\subset L\otimes\Q$, equipping $L\dual$ with a $\Q$-valued bilinear form, \item the inertia indices of the quadratic form $L \otimes \R$ are denoted by $\sigma_{\pm,0}(L)$. \endroster In general, we maintain the standard notation for various objects associated to a lattice (the determinant, the discriminant group, \etc.) ---see, \eg,~\cite{Conway.Sloane}, \cite{Nikulin:forms}.
+As in \cite{degt:lines}, we use the following notation for common integral lattices: \roster* \item $\bA_p$, $p\ge1$, $\bD_q$, $q\ge4$, $\bE_6$, $\bE_7$, $\bE_8$ are the \emph{negative definite} root lattices generated by the indecomposable root systems of the same name (see~\cite{Bourbaki:Lie}); \item $[a]:=\Z u$ is the lattice of rank~$1$ given by the condition $u^2=a$; \item $[a,b,c]:=\Z u+\Z v$, $u^2=a$, $u\cdot v=b$, $v^2=c$, is a lattice of rank~$2$; when it is positive definite, we assume that $0<a\le c$ and $0\le2b\le a$: then, $u$ is a shortest vector, $v$ is a next shortest one, and the triple $(a,b,c)$ is unique; \item $\bU:=[0,1,0]$ is the unimodular even lattice of rank~$2$; \item $L(n)$, denotes the lattice obtained by the scaling of a given lattice~$L$ by a fixed integer $n\in\Z$; \item $L\dual:=\Hom(L,\Z)$ denotes the dual group; if $L$ is nondegenerate, there is a natural inclusion $L\dual\subset L\otimes\Q$, equipping $L\dual$ with a $\Q$-valued bilinear form, \item if $L$ is non-degenerate, $\discr L:=L\dual\!/L$ is the \emph{discriminant group}, see~\cite{Nikulin:forms}; it inherits from~$L\dual$ a $\Q/2\Z$-valued quadratic form~$q$, \item the inertia indices of the quadratic form $L \otimes \R$ are denoted by $\sigma_{\pm,0}(L)$. \endroster In general, we maintain the standard notation for various objects associated to a lattice (the determinant, the discriminant group, \etc.) ---see, \eg,~\cite{Conway.Sloane}, \cite{Nikulin:forms}.